Miral-Alabdullah/cookie-stand/README.md

 >> During the operation hours, we went to know the number of sales for each shop in each location provided by the owner per hour.

 >> Then, we have to see the total number of sales per day individually.

+**Updated news for the prtoject :**

+>> It shows a table that contains the operation hours for each shop, its location and
+>> * The number of sales per hour
+>> * The total of sales each hour over the five locations
+>> * The total number of sales every day